MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-organization-users-from-user-hub.md

 monikerRange: 'vsts'
 ---

-# Add users to your Azure DevOps Services organization or project
+# Add users to your Azure DevOps organization or project

 [!INCLUDE [version-vsts-only](../../_shared/version-vsts-only.md)]

-Add users to your Azure DevOps Services organization and specify the level of features they can use, such as Basic or Stakeholder.
+Add users to your Azure DevOps organization and specify the level of features they can use, such as Basic or Stakeholder.
-These kinds of users can join your Azure DevOps Services organization for free:
+These kinds of users can join your organization for free:

 * Five users who get [Basic features](https://visualstudio.microsoft.com/team-services/compare-features/), such as version control, tools for Agile, Java, build, release management, and more